fdp-A4/richcss-cli/README.md

     $ richcss init

 to create the skeleton structure.
+Currently, only CSS is supported by `init`.

 #### Using RichCSS parts